DaveBackus/Data_Bootcamp_Book/py-fun1.md

 y = 3
 z = x/y
 ```
 What's going on here?
-The first line takes the value 2 and stores it in `x`.
-We refer to `x` as a "variable" and say we assigned the numerical value 2 to the variable `x`, which is now available for future calculations.  that's really helpful, because we can call on `x` whever we need to use it.
-In Excel, we could put something in a cell (say, b7) and refer to it that way, but this is simpler for many purposes.
+The first line takes the value 2 and stores it in `x`, which we refer to as a "variable."
+We say we "assigned" the numerical value 2 to the variable `x`, which is now available for future calculations.
+That's really helpful, because we can call on `x` whever we need to use it.
+In Excel, we could put something in a cell (say, b7) and refer to it that way, but giving it a name is simpler for many purposes.

 Continuing:  The second line assigns the value 3 to a new variable `y`.
 The last line takes `x`, divides it by `y`, and stores the result in `z`.
 All of these lines are "assignments."

-**Exercise.**  Suppose we borrow 200, pay interest of 5 percent.
-If I pay interest plus principal after one year, what do is my total payment?
+**Exercise.**  Suppose we borrow 200 for one year at an interest rate of 5 percent.
+If we pay interest plus principal at the end of the year, what is our total payment?
 Compute this using the variables `principal` and `i`.
 How does your answer change if the interest rate rises to 7 percent?

-**Exercise.** Real GDP in the US (the total value of things produced) was 15.58 trillion in 2013 and 15.96 in 2014.
+**Exercise.** Real GDP in the US (the total value of things produced) was 15.58 trillion in 2013 and 15.96 trillion in 2014.
 What was the growth rate?

 This is mtyn, but you can also do multiple assignments in the same line.
 The first two lines above can be rewritten together as
 ```python